dmitrii-baranov-tg/slide-auto-submitter/README.md

 Fill in the `predefinedQuestions` array with questions and answers with the correct questions and answers you found.

 Challenge of getting questions from Slido is up to a reader to figure out :)

+P.S.
+Answers are not there anyway, so that's one purely on you